 Sumner County schools, private options and home of Vol State

 The Sumner County Schools district provides public education in Gallatin and receives an overall A-minus grade from the ratings site Niche.
-The district oversees 16 schools within the city, including the all-grades R.T.
-Fisher Alternative School and the E.B.
-Wilson High School, the latter of which is an online school with an enrollment of just over 120 students.
-E.B.
-Wilson gets a B-minus from Niche, while R.T.
-Fisher is not yet rated by Niche or GreatSchools.
+The district oversees 16 schools within the city, including A-rated Union Elementary School, B-plus-rated Joe Shafer Middle and the B-minus-rated E.B.
+Wilson High School.
 Saint John Vianney Catholic School and the Sumner Academy provide private options, both serving prekindergarten to eighth-grade students.

 Higher education institutions include the faith-based Welch College and Volunteer State Community College, which has its main campus in Gallatin and offers over 100 programs.
 Welch is a private Christian College that offers specialized degrees in divinity studies and various other programs through the graduate level.